AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > The new features info under the README.md file (so you know whats been added or change so you can use it soonner)

   > Some stylistic changes to the README.md file
- ## *Second Newest Commit*
-   > The lists class for doing math such as adding/multipling or change the type the list is such as changing it to a list of ints or strings (didn't change any of the functions under the math class)
-   > A ceil function under the math class

-   > A ceil function under each of the vector classes

-   > A ceil function (for vectors used like the other functions for vectors)

 # *Info On All The Functions/Classes:*